mockingbirdconsulting/mockingbirdconsulting.co.uk/content/developers/_index.md

   cta:
     enable: true
     bg: cta.jpg
-    title: Get started on your journey
+    title: Sign up!
     subtitle: >-
-      Fill in your details below and we'll arrange a call at your convenience to get you started.
+      Fill in your details below and we'll be in touch as soon as the developer programme goes live
   contact:
     enable: false
     title: Get In Touch